RADAR-base/RADAR-RedcapIntegration/README.md

 ## Docker-compose example

-If running this along with other components on docker usinf docker-compose, you can add the following to your docker-compose.yml file under the `services` -
+If running this along with other components on docker using docker-compose, you can add the following to your docker-compose.yml file under the `services` -

 ```yaml
   redcap-integration: